adipolak/covid-19-e2e-big-data-ml-system/README.md

 # covid-19-e2e-big-data-ml-system
 Covid-19 End to End Big Data and ML- from ingesting stream to deploying ML model in production

-This is an example of how you can leverage kafka, Apache Spark and Spark mllib to buikd your system to enable machine learning model with big data.
+This is an example of how you can leverage kafka, Apache Spark and Spark mllib to build your system and produce machine learning model with big data.

 ** this doesn't include CLI/Bash/[Powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7?WT.mc_id=article-infoq-adpolak)
 for ops.